 2. Beycome

-Beycome Brokerage Realty LLC offers three listing packages for homeowners:
+Beycome offers 3 FSBO listing packages for homeowners:

-- Basic Package – $99: Your home is listed on the MLS along with other real estate websites with maximum photos allowed.
-You also get open house scheduler, legal forms, and 7/7 customer support.
+- Basic Package – $99: Your home is listed on the local MLS and other real estate websites with maximum photos allowed.
+You also get an open house scheduler, legal forms, and 7/7 customer support.

 - Enhanced Package – $399: You get a yard sign, a featured listing on Beycome’s website, flyers, brochures, and one key lockbox.
 You can also add a virtual tour video to your listing.

-- Concierge Service – $599: This is essentially a virtual full-service package that includes assistance till closing.
-They charge 1% of the sale price at closing.
+- Concierge Service – $599: This is essentially a full-service package that includes a dedicated closing coordinator, a fully immersive 3D tour, CMA support, and expert assistance with home valuation and pricing through to closing.
+A 1% fee of the final sale price is charged at closing.

 - Unlimited Edits: You can make unlimited changes to your listing.